Black hole information recovery from gravitational waves: Introduction

 \section{Introduction}

-In response to the black hole information paradox, a vast body of literature discussing the problem in the fields of general relativity, string theory, holography and quantum information theory has appeared in the last 50 years (see~\cite{Harlow:2014yka,Raju:2020smc,Mathur:2009hf,Page:1993wv,Susskind:1993if,Horowitz:2003he,Hayden:2007cs,Strominger:2017zoo,Almheiri:2012rt,Maldacena:2013xja,Almheiri:2020cfm} and references therein for a non extensive overview).
+In response to the black hole information paradox, a vast body of literature discussing the problem in the fields of general relativity, string theory, holography and quantum information theory has appeared in the last 50 years (see~\cite{Harlow:2014yka,Raju:2020smc,Mathur:2009hf,Page:1993wv,Susskind:1993if,Horowitz:2003he,Hayden:2007cs,Almheiri:2012rt,Maldacena:2013xja,Strominger:2017zoo,Almheiri:2020cfm,Dai:2016jdv} and references therein for a non extensive overview).
 Assuming subtle correlations between evaporation quanta which are not taken into account in Hawking's initial calculation~\cite{PhysRevD.14.2460}, it is often expected that the final state can be made pure and information about the initial state retrieved (e.g.~\cite{Hayden:2007cs}).
 In doing so black holes are often implicitly portrayed as initially closed (or at least already equilibrated) thermal systems, allowing information to escape only in Hawking radiation.
 However since black holes are open systems throughout their history, they leak information at the early stages of their formation history, when gravitational waves are emitted.
 Further, although thermal many-body quantum systems and black hole perturbations have separately been extensively studied (see eg~\cite{Eisert:2014jea,doi:10.1146/annurev-conmatphys-031214-014726,DAlessio:2015qtq,Pound:2021qin,MaggioreMichele2,Pani:2013pma,Chandrasekhar1983} for a review), to our knowledge the two fields are quite separate and there has been no study of the quantum information content of gravitational waves from black holes.
 We will nevertheless find that a large portion of the information of an initial gravitationally collapsing state is present and easily accessible in gravitational waves.
-This is because the classical information of a state, represented by probabilities of observables and which is a subset of the quantum information, can be precisely recovered using black hole perturbation theory.
+This is because a large share of the information of the state is stored in the classical observables of the state, which form a subset of the total information, usually referred to as quantum information\footnote{Note here that the term quantum information might be somewhat ambiguous as it refers to the total information contained in a system and therefore comprises the classical information as well as the purely quantum information.
+In this work we are interested in the share of classical information that can be retrieved.}, and which can be precisely recovered using black hole perturbation theory.

 We believe that the gravitational wave community has therefore made extensive progress on accurately determining information from black holes in a way that is relevant to the information paradox, motivating further work to determine its content in GWs.
 In section 2 we review quantum information conservation in thermal systems and motivate information retrieval in GWs.
 In section 3, we review black hole perturbation theory in the case of a Schwarzschild black hole.
 In section 4 we show the algorithm for the inversion to obtain the masses of the infalling particle and black hole from the gravitational wave signal.
 Finally sections 5, 6 and 7 focus on obtaining the time and angle at which the particles fell in from the signal.